Morales97/MagicLine_Progressive_Web_App/README.md

 This a non-profit project realised in collaboration between <b>Universitat Politècnica de Catalunya</b> (UPC) and the NGO <b>Sant Joan de Déu</b> (SJD).
 You can learn more about SJD soladarity projects at http://solidaritat.santjoandedeu.org/es

-<b>Carla Campàs</b> and <b>Daniel Morales</b> are two students at UPC who enrolled on a volunteering program and have been working with SJD for 4 months developing an application for the NGO.
+<b>Carla Campàs</b> and <b>Daniel Morales</b> are two students at UPC who have enrolled on a volunteering program and have been working with SJD for 4 months by developing this application for them.

 ## The Application